 Scanning is very important because the locations of tumours should already be documented and can therefore be tracked, or in the case of an unknown primary, continue to look.
 Scans are looking for tumours or suspicious objects and any progression of known tumour sites.
 There are different scans for different purposes and even for different parts of the body and NET type.
 Check out my article “If you can see it – you can detect it“ – click here.
-The Ga68 PET/CT scan is becoming more available – click here.
+The Ga68 PET/CT scan and other somatostatin receptor (SSTR) PET scans such as Cu64 are becoming more available – click here.

-Some might get regular endoscopy, (Gastric NETs, Rectal NETs, other GI tract areas including esophagus, pancreas, duodenum.
+Some might get regular endoscopy, (e.g. Gastric NETs, Rectal NETs, other GI tract areas including esophagus, pancreas, and duodenum.
 Looking on a camera can be a really good way to assess growth or spread in certain localised scenarios.
 Read more here.

-Scans and endoscopies can be used individually if they are known to support your particular case but often there needs to be a combination, for example, over the years a CT is not really seeing my liver tumours too well and I often need a Ga68 PET, this is a fairly new thing and I will update in July when I’ve been to London for this special scan.
+Scans and endoscopies can be used individually if they are known to support your particular case but often there needs to be a combination, for example, over the years a CT is not really seeing my liver tumours too well and I often need a Ga68 PET every couple or so years.
 I wrote about these issues in a post entitled “Now you see them now you don’t“

 Tumour Markers and Hormone Levels